How we run ourselves

 The roles and responsibilities of non-executives and executives

 Non-executives and executives have different, but complementary, roles to play.
 Through the Board and Committees, and with the help and advice of their executives, non-executives draw on their wide experience and abilities to make decisions about strategy, direction, policies and other matters reserved for the Board and Committees in the agreed Scheme of Delegation.
 The role of executives is to advise Board and Committees on these matters, to implement what they decide, and to report back to them on the success or otherwise of implementation.
 The Scheme of Delegation lists those decisions reserved for the Board.
-All others are delegated to the Chief Executive, who in turn delegates responsibility to his staff.
+All others are delegated to the Chief Executive, who in turn delegates responsibility to her staff.

 In summary, non-executives set out what Magna is for and what they want it to achieve.
 It is the job of executives to implement and achieve what the non-executives want, using whatever methods and procedures they think best.
 Non-executives then examine performance, holding executives to account, and amending strategy and direction as necessary.